sesam-io/ais-integration/README.rst

 (https://docs.sesam.io/configuration.html#the-http-transform).

 The HTTP transform will send a stream of entities by HTTP to an external service for processing and consume the result for further processing in Sesam.
-Exactly what I need!
+Exactly what I needed!
 I created a ``nearest-place-service`` HTTP transform service in python which you can find in the checked out github repository I mentioned earlier.
 You can run the service either locally or in Docker, see its README file for the details.